-When I posted the pizza bagel picture on my 365 blog, a couple of you were wondering where you could find the recipe.
+When I posted a pizza bagel photo on my 365 blog, a couple of you were wondering where you could find the recipe.

 At least, not until now.